SysKitTeam/docs-spdockit/installation/upgrade-to-the-latest-version.md

    If the icon next to the feature is gray, this feature will be installed.
 If the icon next to the feature name is a little red cross, then this feature will not be installed at the end of this process.

     * The __Event Collection Service__ crawls the ULS and Windows Event Logs and indexes them.
 Install this feature on a __server outside of your SharePoint farm__ for minimal impact.
     * __The SPDocKit Insights__ is used to search and view the events that the Collection Service has indexed.
 This is a standalone application which can be run without the SPDocKit application.
 You can install it on any available server, including the one where SPDocKit is installed.
-[Read more about SPDocKit Event Collection]
+[Read more about SPDocKit Event Collection](#internal/get-to-know-spdockit/spdockit-insights).
 7. Choose the installation folder e.g. __C:\Program Files\Acceleratio\SPDocKit__.
 Click __Next__ > to proceed.
 8. Select the location where to create application shortcuts and the preferred availability option (__Anyone__ or __Only me__).
 Click __Next__ > to proceed.
 9. The installation wizard will unpack your files and you will be able to run the application from: __Start__ > __All Programs__ > __SPDocKit.__